tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/07_invocation_and_bytecode.md

                       |         |
                       +---------+

 `iconst_x` and `iadd` are examples of opcodes.
-Opcodes often have prefixes and/or suffices to indicate the types they work on, `i` in these examples refers to `integer`.
+Opcodes often have prefixes and/or suffices to indicate the types they work on, `i` in these examples refers to `integer`, `x` is an opcode specific suffix.

 We can group the opcodes into the following categories.